yiihuang/Notes/README.md

 # Read me.

-This is my notes for my physics or mathematics courses, and some thinking in my daily life.
+This is my notes for my physics or mathematics courses, and some thoughts in my daily life.